olejardamir/Hertz/readme.md

 ## How does it work ?
 The explanation is very simple.
 Imagine people putting money on one pile.
 Each time you want to take the money back, you have to leave 2% on the pile.
 Furthermore, each time you want to tell that someone else owns the money, you contribute 2% to a pile.
 The 2% that remain on a pile are shared with everyone since the Hertz token simply tells how much of a pile you own rather than how much of money you own.
 Therefore, nobody can lose more than 2% of what they put on a pile, while everyone profits together.
 This is how we can have a deflationary stable-coin where nobody loses and where everyone gains at all time.

+## Why should I purchase this token ?

+If you believe in a long-term holding of Ethereum, and if you can afford a 2% loss of your Ethereum, then you can use this token for the safe keeping with a high probability of getting more Ethereum than you have initially deposited.

+## How to purchase from the contract
+TODO...

+## Hod to get ETH back from the contract

 ## About
 - Pre-minted: 0